uw-comphys/opencmp/docs/tutorials/example_config.rst

    u = [y*(1 - y), 0.0]
    p = ref_sol_p_file.sol

 The METRICS section holds information about what errors to compute.
-Options are L1_norm, L2_norm, Linfinity_norm, divergence, and facet_jumps.
+Options are L1_norm, L2_norm, Linfinity_norm, divergence, facet_jumps, and surface_traction.
 These metrics can be computed for any or all of the model variables.
 However, if any of the norms are to be computed a reference solution must be given for the relevant model variable.
+For surface_traction, pass a list of mesh surface markers to compute on instead of a list of model variables.

 Below is an example where a reference solution is given for both model variables and used to compute the L2 norm in error for the final simulation results. ::